danielballan/website-beta/projects.md

 ### hklpy

-Maintenance only, no new feature expected to be added.
+**Lifecycle:** Maintenance only, no new feature expected to be added.

 ### Bluesky-adaptive